mhaugrud/msumcspy/_sources/Lists/AppendversusConcatenate.rst

     origlist = origlist + ["cat"]
     print(origlist)

-It is also important to realize that with append, the original list is simply modified.
+It is also important to realize that with ``append``, the original list is simply modified.
 On the other hand, with concatenation, an entirely new list is created.

-This can be seen in the following codelens example where ``newlist`` refers to a list which is a copy of the original list, ``origlist``, with the new item "cat" added to the end.  ``origlist`` still contains the three values it did before the concatenation.
-This is why the assignment operation is necessary as part of the accumulator pattern.
+.. admonition:: Prove it ...

+   - Return to activecode 1, at the top of this page.
+On lines 3 and 6, type ``print(id(origlist))`` and run. ``id`` is a function that reports where in memory an item is stored.
+You will see ``id`` produces the same number in each case, indicating ``origlist`` we did not create a new list.
+   - Return to activecode 2.
+On lines 3 and 6, type ``print(id(origlist))`` and run.
+Notice ``id``
+   produces different numbers in the two cases, indicating a new list was created.

+   The point is that ``append`` is a much more efficient operation and thus should be used instead of concatenation (unless we actually want a new list).

 **Check you understanding**